MarkusSifft/SignalSnap/README.md

 ## Documentation
-A comprehensive documentation of SignalSnap will follow soon.
+A documentation of SignalSnap's functions can be found [here](docs/index.html).

 ### Examples
 Examples for every function of the package are currently added to the folder Examples.
 Here are a few lines